stefbo/ulr-ocr/README.md

     %o

 Well, not that bad, but it contains some errors which could really cause problems in automated testing.
 First, the date is incorrect.
 There is a `5` in the result instead of a `6`.
-The other incorrect errors are `%o` instead of the per-mill symbol and instead of `failed`, the two words `fa` and `iled` where recognized.
+The other errors are `%o` instead of the per-mille symbol and instead of `failed`, the two words `fa` and `iled` where recognized.
+Hmm.

-Okay better understand what went wrong with the additional space, let's look at the intermediate results from tesseract.
+Okay, to better understand what went wrong with the additional space, let's look at the intermediate results from tesseract.
 For this, create a file with name `config.txt` and insert the following lines:

     tessedit_rejection_debug 1
     debug_fix_space_level 2